Nimmagadda Ramesh Kumar: Appointment as Andhra Pradesh State Election Commissioner

 After his retirement, he was appointed as Andhra Pradesh State Election Commissioner on 1 April 2016.
-In 2020 March, after the first phase of nominations for MPTC/ZPTC elections were completed, he paused Elections to local bodies due to Covid 2019 as a measure of public health.
+In 2020 March, after the first phase of nominations for MPTC/ZPTC elections were completed, he paused Elections to local bodies without consulting state government health department and chief secretary, due to Covid 2019 as a measure of public health.
 As the state government did not like this step, it took steps to change the duration for the office of SEC to three years from five years and also changed the eligible person as retired high court judge.
 Thus, he was removed from his post mid term and Justice Kanagaraj was appointed as the new SEC.
 Nimmagadda filed a court case against these actions in High court and the High court cancelled state government order and restored his position as SEC (subject to Supreme court orders).
 Thus he became the third State Election commissioner on July 31, 2020.
 During run up to 2021 Andhra Pradesh local elections, Ramesh formed a team, comprising a Secretary to State Election Commission, K. Kanna Babu, IAS as well as a Special Officer N. Sanjay, IPS.